trixky/philosophers/README.md

 > In that order.

-- Number of philosophers and forks.
+- N*umber of philosophers and forks.
 - Time it takes a philosopher to die after eating in ms.
 - Time it takes a philosopher to eat.
 - Time it takes a philosopher to sleep after eating.